 Legacy Code 700266

-Description This unit provides a basic understanding of human embryological development, anatomical terminology, and a range of foundation concepts in human anatomy.
+Description This subject provides a basic understanding of human embryological development, anatomical terminology, and a range of foundation concepts in human anatomy.
 Students must attend a 'wet' laboratory session where the learning of anatomy will be enhanced through the study of human cadaveric material.
 Wet laboratory sessions are not available on the Nirimba campus, and therefore students will need to travel to Campbelltown in order to attend these sessions.

 Discipline Medical Science